bonn0062/GSoD/absolute_beginners.rst

 *Remember that if you check the size of your array and it equals 0, your array is empty.*

+Learn more about `finding the size of an array here <https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.size.html>`_ and the `shape of an array here <https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.shape.html>`_.

 Creating matrices
 -----------------